qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 of a user we will use the public Tweet service of identica. `Data binding`_ is a powerful concept of qooxdoo which you can leverage off in your mobile applications as well.
-Extend the ``members`` section of the “Application” class by the following code:
+Extend the ``members`` section of the "Application" class by the following code:
 ::

         __loadTweets : function() {